-This month, we’ve got kindness-inspired activities to keep your tykes busy during the month of love!
-Leah here, Seattle’s Child Calendar Editor, former teacher and mom to three young boys.
-From fizzing heart science to mosaic heart sun catchers to plain old random acts of kindness, this edition of The Playlist is designed to bring a sense of joy, empathy, and self-acceptance to your world, brought to you by this list of simple yet engaging, easy-to-implement activities.
+Arts and crafts and more: This month, we’ve got kindness-inspired activities to keep your tykes busy during the month of love!
+Leah here, Seattle’s Child calendar editor, former teacher and mom to three young boys.
+From fizzing heart science to arts and crafts like mosaic heart sun-catchers to plain-old random acts of kindness, this edition of The Playlist is designed to bring a sense of joy, empathy, and self-acceptance to your world, brought to you by this list of simple yet engaging, easy-to-implement activities.
 Love you!

 Start off your love-filled month with some quality reading!
 Our favorite local bookstores have offered their top recommendations for children’s books that are all about love, kindness, family, and self-acceptance.
 There are some rare gems on this list of A Dozen Children’s Books About Love & Kindness and we know you and your kids will love them, so check it out!